testgit-aa/python/README.md

 # Advanced Python

 In the task folder you will find a list of scripts.
 Each script is equivalent to one task.
 Your assignment is to solve a set of G tasks and a VG task.
 To solve a task you follow the instructions in the comment in each script.
-A task is only solved when the solution is passed by the belonging test which you can find in tests/.
-To be clear; if your solution passes the test you can view the task as solved.
-However, i will do manual checks, especially for VG so tests are not cheater (or if my tests are bad..)

-you can test your solutions by running:

-`python -m unittest -v`

-Detailed Instructions:
+## Detailed Instructions:

-1)  use you github to clone the repo
-2)  one in your group should create a branch with the name of your group.
-This will be the branch you will work on
+1)  One in your group forks the repo.
+This will be the "copy" of the orignal repo you will be working on in the group
+2) The one who forked the repo should invite the other group member to the repo
+3)  make a new branch called group_X where X is your group number.
+NOTE! even if only one person can do the above, please do it together in the group by sharing screen.
 3)  read instructions in the task script, solve it
-( 3.5) if confused or have question which i expect you to have ask me)
-4)  test is by running the testing command
+( 3.5) ask me questions if stuck)
 5)  commit solution to branch for each task.
-IMPORTANT! make sure that EACH member of the group makes at least one commit!
+IMPORTANT! make sure that EACH member of the group makes at least ONE commit!
-6)  submit assignment by creating a pull request, requesting a merge of your feature branch to the main branch
+6)  submit assignment by creating a pull request, requesting a merge of your feature branch to the main branch or the main repo, not your fork.
++) Make sure you do not commit any script or file that is not in the original repo.

 Each group will have to solve their alloted tasks (see below).
 Task are divided into two groups G and VG.
 The G group consist of some easy task and one a bit harder and the VG group will be one hard task.

-Grading
+## Grading

-solving all G tasks will give you a G, solving majority of the G tasks + the VG task gives you a VG.
+solving majority of G tasks will give you a G, solving majority of the G tasks + the VG task gives you a VG.

+In addition to solving the tasks you need to do the following to be able to pass the assignments:
+-   each individual student have to have made one commit to the group branch.
+-   group should have made a pull request

 You will be expected to solve the task as a group

-Furthermore, for each individual student to pass they have to have made on commit to the group branch.

-Lastly, i suggest after submission that you check out the other tasks and the other students solutions!
+NOTE! tasks are between groups do not necessarily cover the same concepts so i strongly suggest that you after submission check out the solutions to the task that you did not get.

-list_comp1.py
-list_comp2.py
-list_comp3.py
-dict_comp1.py
-dict_comp2.py
-collections1.py

-2 points:
-checker.py
-exceptions.py
-import.py
-protect_class.py

-HARD G
-decorator1.py
-decorator2.py
-pad.py
-parse_xml.py
-load_json.py
-data_generator.py
-inherentence2.py

-masked_mean.py

-VG
-recursion.py
-range_dict.py
-inherentence1.py

 Group 1:
 G:
     dict_comp1.py
-    protect_class.py
+    collections1.py
     data_generator.py
 VG:
     recursion.py